GerradChibuye/gerradchibuye/README.md

 ## 🌱 Long-Term Direction

-My long-term goal is to combine technology, engineering, entrepreneurship, and agriculture.
+My long-term goal is to combine **technology, engineering, entrepreneurship, and agriculture**.

 I am particularly interested in eventually applying: